ceumicrodata/WMS-descriptives/report/slides.md

 - Attitudes and histories of entrepreneurs in the transition period: Lengyel György et al (1989...), Laki and Szalai (2004, 2013), Alas and Aarna (2016)
 - Long-lasting effects of socialism: Fuchs-Schündeln and Masella (2016), Fuchs-Schündeln and Schündeln (2020)

+## This paper
+1. Study Hungarian managers and their management practices
+    - administrative data (1985-2019)
+    - original survey (2018)
+2. Explore cohort effects: how old was the manager in 1990?

 # Data
 ## Administrative Data
 ### Manager Data 1985-2019